Your Guide to Certificates of Deposit (CD) Early Withdrawal Penalties

 You could also use an online CD early-withdrawal penalty calculator to figure out how much interest you might forfeit if you decide to withdraw money from a CD ahead of schedule.

 There are some options for avoiding prepayment penalties associated with early CD withdrawals.
-The three main strategies you could try include:
+The strategies you could try include:

-Compared to a no-penalty CD, creating a CD ladder could offer a little more flexibility and an opportunity to maximize interest earned.
+• Building a CD ladder.
 A CD ladder is a collection of CD accounts, each with varying maturity terms.
 So you might have five CDs with maturity dates spaced six months apart.
 The idea is that you can avoid early withdrawal penalties because your next maturity date is always on the horizon.

 When to Withdraw CDs Early

-Paying a penalty for early CD withdrawal is also something you might consider if the penalty isn’t that steep and you could roll the money into a new CD with a much higher APY.
+• Paying a penalty for early CD withdrawal could be worthwhile if your interest rate is low.
+You could access the funds and, with what you don’t use up, roll the money into a new CD with a higher APY.
 You’d have to calculate the amount of the penalty for withdrawing money early and compare that to the interest you could earn with a new CD to decide if it’s worth it or not.

 The Takeaway